Median voting rule: Multidimensional extensions

 In quadratic non-separable domains, the only strategyproof mecanisms are dictatorial.
 But in separable domains, there are multidimensional strategyproof mechanisms that are composed of one-dimensional strategyproof mechanisms, one for each coordinate.

+L1 preferences: Another mutlidimensional generalization is specific to agents whose preferences are based on L1-distance.
+It is based on having moving phantoms instead of fixed phantoms.
+See Moving-phantoms mechanism.

 Application in the oil industry

 In 1954, the Iranian Oil Consortium has adopted a median-like rule to determine Iran's total annual oil output.
 Annually, each member company's role was weighted by its fixed share of the total output.
 The chosen output, x, was the highest level such that the sum of the shares of members voting for levels as high as x was at least 70%.

 Related concepts

 The median voter theorem relates to ranked voting mechanisms, in which each agent reports his/her full ranking over alternatives.
 The theorem says that, if the agents' preferences are single-peaked, then every Condorcet method always selects the candidate preferred by the median voter (the candidate closest to the voter whose peak is the median of all peaks).

 Highest median voting rules are an attempt at applying the same voting rule to elections by asking voters to submit judgments (scores) for each candidate.
 However, the strategyproof nature of the median voting rule does not extend to choosing candidates unless the voters have single-peaked preferences over each candidate's final score.
 This may be a reasonable model of expressive voting, but the rule will not be strategyproof in situations where voters have single-peaked preferences over the outcome (winner) of the election.

 The Gibbard–Satterthwaite theorem says that every strategyproof rule on three or more alternatives must be a dictatorship.
 The median rule apparently contradicts this theorem, because it is strategyproof and it is not a dictatorship.
 In fact there is no contradiction: the Gibbard-Satterthwaite theorem applies only to rules that operate on the entire preference domain (that is, only to voting rules that can handle any set of preference rankings).
 In contrast, the median rule applies only to a restricted preference domain—the domain of single-peaked preferences.

 Dummet and Farquharson present a sufficient condition for stability in voting games.